 Don’t Carry Spare Keys in Your Wallet

-A lost wallet is bad enough.
-A lost wallet containing your spare house key along with your ID that shows your home address is an invitation for real-world thieves to easily break into your home.
-Security experts say don't put your property, and your family, at risk.
-(And even if your home isn't robbed after losing a spare key, you'll likely spend over $100 to pay a locksmith to change the locks for peace of mind.)
+Be careful with your home security.
+A lost wallet containing your spare house key along with your ID that shows your home address is a treasure map for thieves to find their way into your house.
+And even if your home isn’t robbed after losing a spare key, you’ll likely spend more than $100 to pay a locksmith to change the locks for peace of mind.)

 Don’t Carry Blank Checks in Your Wallet

-Old school, yes, but some of us still write checks, though far fewer than back in the day.
-And for emergency purposes, our parents said, carry a blank check in your wallet, "just in case."
-That's not good advice.
+Some of us still write the occasional check, though far fewer than back in the day.
+And for emergency purposes, our parents told us, always carry a blank check in your wallet, "just in case."
+That’s not good advice.

 Blank checks are risky.
 In the wrong hands, a blank check could be used to quickly drain money from your bank account.
-And even if the stolen check isn't used, the check has on it your bank account and routing numbers, a target for electronic withdrawals from your account.
-To pile on, that blank check will also likely have your home address on it (and some people have added their Social Security numbers, too, another no-no).
+And even if the stolen check isn’t used, the check has on it your bank account and routing numbers, a target for electronic withdrawals from your account.
+To pile on, that blank check will also likely have your home address and maybe telephone number on it (and some people have added their Social Security numbers, too, another strict no-no).

 The better option: Only carry with you the check or checks you think you might need immediately, and leave the checkbook at home.